 The next step after scanning is to locate each spot on the slide.
 This is done mostly automatically by the image analysis software, using the known number and basic layout of spots on the slide, with some user intervention to increase reliability.
 Once a region containing a spot has been found, the image analysis software must segment the pixels into those in the spot itself (the foreground) and those in the background.
 There are a number of methods for doing this.
-The oldest method is the histogram method [6].
+The oldest method is the histogram method (6).
 A mask is chosen surrounding each spot and a histogram is formed from the intensities of the pixels within the mask.
 Pixels are classified as foreground if their value is greater than a threshold and as background otherwise.
-Variations on this method are implemented in QuantArray software [7] for the GSI Lumonics scanner and in DeArray [8] by Scanalytics.
+Variations on this method are implemented in QuantArray software (7) for the GSI Lumonics scanner and in DeArray (8) by Scanalytics.
 The main advantage of this method is simplicity.
-The resulting foreground pixels are not necessary connected though and the foreground and background intensities may be over and under-estimated respectively.
+However, the resulting foreground pixels are not necessarily connected, and the foreground and background intensities may be over and underestimated, respectively.

 Other methods are designed to find spots as connected groups of foreground pixels.
 The simplest method is to fit a circle of constant diameter to all spots in the image.
 This is easy to implement and works nicely when all spots are circular and of the same size.
-In practice this is not always the case.
+In practice, this is not always the case.
 A generalization is to allow the circle's diameter to be estimated separately for each spot.
-GenePix [9] for the Axon scanner and Dapple [10] are two software programs which implement such algorithms.
+GenePix (9) for the Axon scanner and Dapple (10) are two software programs that implement such algorithms.
 Dapple calculates the second differences (Laplacian) between the pixels in each small square and finds the brightest ring (circle) in the Laplacian images.
-Adaptive circle segmentation often works well, but spots are rarely perfectly circular, especially from non-commercial arrayers.
+Adaptive circle segmentation often works well, but spots are rarely perfectly circular, especially from noncommercial arrayers.

-Two methods for segmentation which do not assume circularity of the spot are the watershed method [11] and seeded region growing [12].
+Two methods for segmentation that do not assume circularity of the spot are the watershed method (11) and seeded region growing (12).
 Both methods require the specification of starting pixels or seeds.
 Adjoining pixels are then progressively added to the spot until adjacent spots appear to be distinctly less intense.
-Seeded region growing is implemented in the software Spot [13] and AlphaArray [14].
-Both the watershed method and seeded region growing allow for spots of general shapes.
+Seeded region growing is implemented in the software Spot (13) and AlphaArray (14).
+Both the watershed and seeded region growing methods allow for spots of general shapes.

-Once the foreground pixels have been identified, the foreground intensity for the spot is usually estimated as the average intensity of all foreground pixels, as this should be directly proportional to the number of RNA molecules hybridized to the spot's DNA.
-When estimating the background intensity, it is more common to use the median intensity, but there is a first a decision to be made regarding which pixels to include in the local background.
+Once the foreground pixels have been identified, the foreground intensity for the spot is usually estimated as the average intensity of all foreground pixels, since this should be directly proportional to the number of RNA molecules hybridized to the spot's DNA.
+When estimating the background intensity, it is more common to use the median intensity, but first there is a decision to be made regarding which pixels to include in the local background.